CopernicaMarketingSoftware/Documentation/Publisher/en/selections-conditions.md

 ## More information

-You can find more information and tutorials on often used selections here.
+By removing old selections and indexing you can make your selections faster.
+We have also written a few tutorials for common selections to help you get started.
+You can find out more in the articles below.

 * [Selection management](./selections-introduction)
 * [Settings for selections](selections-settings)